zalando-stups/fullstop/README.md

 Set the parameter `fullstop.container.autoStart=false` either as program argument, or as system property to start Fullstop without CloudTrail processing.

+### Scopes
+In order to create Violations and save them to the database, your applications which is responsible for that needs this oAuth2 scope for the POST method on "/api/violations" endpoint
+> fullstop.violation.write

 ## Database setup